CUFCTL/face-recognition/CONTRIBUTING.md

 ### Setup

+If you haven't used Git before, you will need to install git.
+For Linux distributions, git can be installed through the package manager.
+For Windows and Mac, you should either set up a dual boot with Linux or use [Git Bash](https://git-scm.com/downloads). __Do not use a GUI client for Git or Github!__ Unless you are very experienced with git, you will very likely cause problems if you use any of the GUI clients for git.

-If you haven't used Git before, you will need to install git and configure your username:
+With git installed, configure your username:

     git config --global user.name [name]
     git config --global user.email [email-address]